macro6461/link-sweep/README.md

 b) As you write, copy and paste your links in another app, such as Notepad, and then at the end copy all of them from your third party app and back into the blog post.

-c) Download LinkSweep and copy all links in the click of a button.
+c) Download Link Sweep and copy all links in the click of a button.
 Once copied, you can paste them whenever you want!

 With option C, you save time and can focus on what's most important: writing.